You Bet Your Life: Cigar incident

-The show's most notorious remark supposedly occurred as Groucho was interviewing Charlotte Story, who had borne 20 children (the exact number varies in tellings of the urban legend).
+The show's most notorious remark supposedly occurred as Marx was interviewing Charlotte Story, who had borne 20 children (the exact number varies in tellings of the urban legend).
 When Marx asked why she had chosen to raise such a large family, Mrs. Story is said to have replied, "I love my husband"; to which Marx responded, "I love my cigar, but I take it out of my mouth once in awhile."
 The remark was judged too risqué to be aired, according to the anecdote, and was edited out before broadcast.

 Marion and Charlotte Story were indeed parents of 20 children and had appeared as contestants on the radio version of the show in 1950.
 Audio recordings of the interview exist, and a reference to cigars is made ("With each new kid, do you go around passing out cigars?"), but there is no evidence of the infamous line.
 Marx and Fenneman both denied that the incident took place.
 "I get credit all the time for things I never said," Marx told Roger Ebert, in 1972.
 "You know that line in You Bet Your Life?
 The guy says he has seventeen kids and I say, 'I smoke a cigar, but I take it out of my mouth occasionally'?
 I never said that."
-Marx's 1976 memoir recounts the episode as fact, but co-writer Hector Arce relied mostly on sources other than Marx himself—who was by then in his late eighties and mentally compromised—and was probably unaware that Marx had specifically denied speaking the legendary line.
-Snopes surmised the line may have been conflated with another exchange with a girl who had 16 siblings; in that episode, Groucho asked the girl how her father felt about having 17 children.
-She replied "my daddy loves children," and Groucho responded "Well, I like pancakes, but I haven't got a closet full of them!"
+Marx's 1976 memoir recounts the episode as fact, but co-writer Hector Arce relied mostly on sources other than Marx himself—who was then 85 years old and suffering from cognitive and physical ailments—and was probably unaware that Marx had specifically denied speaking the legendary line.
+Snopes surmised the line may have been conflated with another exchange with a girl who had 16 siblings; in that episode, Marx asked the girl how her father felt about having 17 children.
+She replied "my daddy loves children," and Marx responded "Well, I like pancakes, but I haven't got a closet full of them!"